 Discussion

-Despite the improvement of our hemodialysis practice, CTS still occured in 8.04% of our chronic HD patients, that were older with a mean age of 52.99 ± 11.32 and predominantly males (sex ratio M/F: 1.75).
+Despite the improvement of our hemodialysis practice, CTS still occurred in 8.04% of our chronic HD patients, that were older with a mean age of 52.99 ± 11.32 and predominantly males (sex ratio M/F: 1.75).
 Multivariate logistic regression showed that positive HCV, long hemodialysis vintage and urine output <100 ml/day were significantly associated with CTS.

-In fact, in spite of its occurrence, CTS was not frequent in our study, compared to published data that reported a prevalence of CTS of approximately 8% to 31% in HD patients [6,7].
+In fact, despite its occurrence, CTS was not frequent in our study, compared to published data that reported a prevalence of CTS of approximately 8% to 31% in HD patients [6,7].

 Hemodialysis vintage is correlated with CTS prevalence.
 In Jadoul et al. study, increasing prevalence of histologically proven CTS with dialysis vintage was demonstrated.
-A study assessing long-term HD found that CTS developed in 50% of patients aIer a mean HD duration of 133.2 months [8,9].
+A study assessing long-term HD found that CTS developed in 50% of patients after a mean HD duration of 133.2 months [8,9].
 In our study, the mean HD duration was 95.8 ± 5.75 months, which is shorter than what was reported in other studies; therefore, it could be an explanation of the lower CTS prevalence in our patients, which was approximately 8.04%.

 Besides there’s also a positive correlation between HCV infection and CTS in HD patients, that was observed in previous studies [6].
 As